 Level of Evidence: Level I, prospective randomized study.

 Houck, Jeff; Neville, Christopher; Tome, Josh; and Flemister, Adolph, "Randomized Controlled Trial Comparing Orthosis Augmented by Either Stretching or Stretching and Strengthening for Stage II Tibialis Posterior Tendon Dysfunction" (2015).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 55.